Synonym(s):

 Family: Hydrocharitaceae (Tape-Grass Family)

-Duration and Habit: Perennial Herb
+Duration and Habit: Perennial Submerged aquatic

-Biology & Spread: Commonly reproduces from fragmented stems which readily regrow, forming new clones of the original plant.
-New shoots also bud from leaf axils (where petioles attach to the stem) as well as from subterranean tubers.
+Otherwise, hydrilla commonly reproduces from fragmented stems that readily regrow, forming new clones of the original plant.
+Fleshy buds up to 5 cm (2 in) long that look like pine cones, called turions, are often produced from leaf axils (where petioles attach to the stem).
+These as well as subterranean tubers can grow into new plants.
 Hydrilla can grow up to 1 inch in a day and stems can reach 30 feet in length.
 Stems grow until they reach the water surface, filling the entire water column.
+Several members of this family are popular in the aquarium and ornamental pond industry because they are hardy, tolerant plants.
+Consequently, some have been introduced to waters in North America where many of those have become severe pest problems.
+Once established, hydrilla is easily spread through boating and fishing activities and by waterfowl, which feed on the tubers.
+Regurgitated tubers have been shown to be viable.

 History: Hydrilla was first introduced into North America in the mid to late fifties by the aquarium trade.
 California officials have also traced hydrilla infestations to shipments of mail order waterlilies.
 Once introduced and established, hydrilla is easily spread through boating and fishing activities and by waterfowl.
 Hydrilla tubers are readily consumed and regurgitated tubers have been shown to be viable.